bmorledge-hampton19/deamination_determination/README.md

 The code in this repository was used to produce the findings in [NO LINK YET]().
 This paper contains additional insight into the analysis using this code.

 #### Background
 Cytosine nucleotides deaminate much faster in cyclobutane pyrimidine dimers (CPDs) than normal.
-Because of this, XR-sequencing reads, which represent fragments from nucleotide excision repair of various lesions (including CPDs) may contain C>T mismatches where the CPD was present.
+Because of this, XR-sequencing reads, which represent fragments from nucleotide excision repair of various helix-distorting lesions such as CPDs (more information [here](http://genesdev.cshlp.org/content/29/9/948)) may contain C>T mismatches where the CPD was present.
 Normally, the position of these lesions in the original repair fragment can only be estimated, but by identifying these C>T mismatches, the lesion positions can be pinpointed more accurately.

 #### The Methodology
 For single-nucleotide mismatches, reads are aligned using default alignment parameters in [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), which are somewhat permissive of mismatches.
 The exact locations of the mismatches are extracted post-alignment from the resulting sam file.